-How can I view the appraisal forms of my “indirect reports” (those below my direct
+How can I view the appraisal forms of my “indirect reports” (those below my direct reports)?

 In your Appraisor role, click on Appraisals >> Appraisal Manager.
 In the filter, click the UNIT dropdown arrow.
 This will list all the sub-units under your “jurisdiction”.
 Select the one you wish to view.
 All the appraisals created by this unit’s Appraisors will show in the filtered results.

-How do I sign off as Higher Level Manager (HLM) in a system that has been set up
+How do I sign off as Higher Level Manager (HLM) in a system that has been set up with 3-level signoff?

 (a) When you are specifically assigned as HLM to an employee (in his/her User File)